 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Classic beef Wellington is made with a single, large tenderloin of beef.
 This easy recipe for individual Wellingtons for two people combines filet mignon and mushroom duxelles wrapped in puff pastry, which is then baked.
 This recipe omits the traditional inclusion of foie gras.

 Beef Wellington is also surprisingly easy to make if prepped a day in advance and then slid into the oven and baked for 30 minutes.
-It's perfect for any occasion -- birthdays, Valentine's Day, Mother's Day or Father's Day. birthdays, Valentine's Day, Mother's Day or Father's Day.
+It's perfect for any occasion: birthdays, Valentine's Day, or celebrations for parents.

 Cook the Filets

 Filets are often irregular in shape.
 If yours are, use a piece of kitchen twine to tie them into a round.

 Heat a 10-inch nonstick skillet over medium heat.
 Add the butter and swirl in pan to melt.

 Cook the filets on both sides for about 3 minutes until well-browned, then brown the edges.
 Regularly check the internal temperature of the filets.
 They should not be cooked past 120 F at the center because they will continue to cook in the oven (see the note below).

 Allow filets to cool, then wrap in plastic wrap and chill for at least 2 hours.